Clinical-Genomics/MIP/README.md

 ##Overview

-MIP analyses paired end reads from the Illumina plattform in fastq(.gz) format to annotated ranked potential disease causing variants.
+MIP performs whole genome or target region analysis of sequenced paired end reads from the Illumina plattform in fastq(.gz) format to generate annotated ranked potential disease causing variants.

-MIP performs QC, aligns reads using Mosaik or BWA, variant discovery and annotation as well as ranking the found variants according to disease potential.
+MIP performs QC, aligns reads using Mosaik or BWA, variant discovery and annotation as well as ranking the found variants according to disease potential with a minimum of manual intervention.

 ##Example Usage
 ```